Aloe Vera Pups for Planting

 - Use plant covers on occasional days when the weather freezes to protect your Aloe Vera plants.

 - If the leaves look low or flat, give them more sunshine.
-On the other hand, if the leaves are browning, reduce the amount sunshine.
+On the other hand, if the leaves are browning, reduce the amount of sunshine.